pangrus/multi/README.md

 **Bend multi to your needs**
 The strong point is that you can program your **multi** as you need, using the Arduino IDE.
-On the MIDI side, possible use includes advanced midi controlling, filtering and remapping as well as algorhitmic arpeggiators and aleatoric patch generators.
+On the MIDI side, possible use includes advanced midi controlling, filtering and remapping as well as algorithmic arpeggiators and aleatoric patch generators.
 It's also perfect to explore digital synthesis techniques.

 **Software**
  There are already several usable software and the list is constantly expanding: